-The actual amount that may be outstanding on the Revolving Facility at any given time (the "Borrowing Base") is dependent upon the amount and quality of the collateral securing the Revolving Facility.
-Our Borrowing Base was \$58.6 million at May 31, 2009 versus \$59.9 million at February 28, 2009.
+At August 31, 2009, we had \$49.6 million in borrowings under the Revolving Facility versus \$59.0 million in borrowings at February 28, 2009.
+The actual amount that we are permitted to borrow under the Revolving Facility at any given time (the "Borrowing Base") is dependent upon the amount and quality of the collateral securing the Revolving Facility.
+Our Borrowing Base was \$35.1 million at August 31, 2009 versus \$59.9 million at February 28, 2009.
 The decline in our Borrowing Base during this period is mainly attributable to the decline in the value of the pledged collateral and the downgrade of certain public ratings or private credit estimates of the pledged collateral.